MENTAL HEALTH AMERICA OF THE MIDSOUTH

 Mental health america of the midsouth

-Then vs. Now: How Care and Housing Options Impact Older Adults’ Physical and Mental Health
+Then vs. Now: How Care Options Impact Older Adults and Caregivers

-• Identify a range of housing and care options that support housing stability and informed decision-making for older adults.
+• Identify a range of care options that support housing stability and informed decision-making for older adults.

 • Explain key regulations and cost considerations associated with community living and aging in place.